Munich-Quantum-Software-Stack/MQSS-Qiskit-Adapter/docs/user_guide/development_guide.md

 uv run pytest
 ```

-## Publishing Documentation on GitHub Pages
+## Building Documentation

-To publish the documentation on GitHub Pages, follow these steps:
+To build the documentation, follow these steps:

 **Install MkDocs and the Material theme:**